About

 The

 usage guide covers how to configure encryption.
-Please read the instructions carefully, especially if you don't have a keyboard/mouse
+Please read the instructions carefully, particularly if you don't have a keyboard/mouse plugged into your client system.

 Return to top